mpeg5/xevd/README.md

 # eXtra-fast Essential Video Decoder (XEVD)
 The **eXtra-fast Essential Video Decoder** (XEVD) is an opensource and fast MPEG-5 EVC decoder.

-**MPEG-5 Essential Video Coding** (EVC) is a future video compression standard of ISO/IEC Moving Picture Experts Grop (MPEG).
+**MPEG-5 Essential Video Coding** (EVC) is a future video compression standard of ISO/IEC Moving Picture Experts Group (MPEG).
 The main goal of the EVC is to provide a significantly improved compression capability over existing video coding standards with timely publication of terms.
 The EVC defines two profiles, including "**Baseline Profile**" and "**Main Profile**".
 The "Baseline profile" contains only technologies that are older than 20 years or otherwise freely available for use in the standard.
 In addition, the "Main profile" adds a small number of additional tools, each of which can be either cleanly disabled or switched to the corresponding baseline tool on an individual basis.

 ## How to build